Plumsail/orgchart-docs/source/configuration-wizard/data-source-configuration.rst

 1. SharePoint list
 2. User profiles

-If you choose ‘User profiles’ as a data source, no additional configuration of data source is needed, just go through the wizard until the end.
+If you choose **User profiles** as a data source, no additional configuration of data source is needed, just go through the wizard until the end.
 Unless you want to configure `dotted-line managers <../how-tos/display-different-types-of-employees/display-dotted-line-managers.html>`_ or configure `assistants <../how-tos/display-different-types-of-employees/display-assistant-in-sharepoint-orgchart.html>`_.

 To understand how Org Chart communicates with User profiles service, read `the blog article <../how-tos/additional-resources/how-orgchart-pulls-data-from-ad-on-premises.html>`_.